invokemedia/harvey-serverless/README.md

 ### Harvest Authentication

-Visit the [Harvest Developer Tools](https://id.getharvest.com/developers) and create a new [Personal Access Token](https://help.getharvest.com/api-v2/authentication-api/authentication/authentication/#personal-access-tokens) to give Harvey access to your time entries in Harvest.
+Visit the Harvest [Developer Tools](https://id.getharvest.com/developers) and create a new [Personal Access Token](https://help.getharvest.com/api-v2/authentication-api/authentication/authentication/#personal-access-tokens) to give Harvey access to your time entries in Harvest.

-### Slack Incoming Webhook
+### Posting to Slack

-Setup a [Slack Incoming Webhook](https://api.slack.com/incoming-webhooks) for Harvey to communicate with your Slack channel.
+Setup a Slack [Incoming Webhook](https://api.slack.com/incoming-webhooks) for Harvey to communicate with your Slack channel.

 ## License